elementary/website/docs/code/getting-started.md

 ![](images/icons/apps/128/utilities-terminal.svg)

 We’re going to use Terminal in order to compile our code, push revisions to GitHub (using `git`), and other good stuff.
 Throughout this guide, we’ll be issuing Terminal commands.
 You should assume that any command is executed from the directory “Projects” in your home folder unless otherwise stated.
-Since elementary doesn’t come with that folder by default, you’ll need to create it.
+Since elementary OS doesn’t come with that folder by default, you’ll need to create it.

 Open Terminal and issue the following command: